Program changes effective 2023 Fall. Please see your advisor if working off an older catalog.

 If you have successfully completed the North Carolina Department of Public Safety Basic Correctional Training OR the North Carolina Detention Officer Certification Course, your training earns you college credit for 3 classes in the Criminal Justice program.
 This is 9 credit hours.

 Can I complete courses for this program online?

 Does this program provide hands-on projects and lessons?

 Yes, class projects include many hands-on activities such as fingerprinting, blood spatter analysis, crime scene investigations and correctional facility design.

 Can I advance to a higher degree?

 Yes, the courses you take for the associate degree are designed to transfer into bachelor degree programs in criminal justice offered at the four-year college and university level.
-Explore the articulation agreements RCC has with Fayetteville State University, Pfeiffer University and UNC-Pembroke.
+Explore the articulation agreements that RichmondCC has with multiple higher education institutions.

 What is the North Carolina Criminal Justice Fellows Program?

 The Criminal Justice Fellows Program can aid you in achieving your goal of becoming a criminal justice professional.
 It is an opportunity for a 100% forgivable loan to go to any North Carolina Community College to acquire an Associate in Applied Sciences degree for criminal justice.
 The loan will be forgiven upon 4 years of working in an eligible profession and county.

 Previous Program & Course Requirements, Program Completion Guides and Course Catalogs, please visit the Archives.